Proof

 Escalations arrived cleaner

-Senior leads received issues with clearer ownership and fewer assumption gaps, which improved the quality of operational conversations.
+Senior leads received issues with clearer ownership, fewer assumption gaps, and better starting points for action.

 Routine issues were pushed upward less reflexively

-Problems were less likely to be escalated without a proposed next step, which shifted more responsibility back toward the point of work.
+Problems were less likely to be escalated without a proposed next step, which moved more responsibility back toward the point of work.

 Intervention became more proportionate